Path spaces of pushouts: Introduction

 The join of spaces is a homotopical analogue of the disjunction of propositions: the join of propositions viewed as spaces is their disjunction.
-This fact can be used to show that if both maps $A \to B$ and $A \to C$ are 0-truncated, then all the maps in the zigzag construction are embeddings.
+This fact can be used to show that if both maps $A \to B$ and $A \to C$ are 0-truncated, then all the maps in the zigzag construction are monomorphisms.
 (We explain the meanings of these notions in \cref{section:embeddings}.)
-In particular, this means that the cartesian gap map $A \to B \times_C D$ is an embedding and that the maps $B \to D$, $C \to D$ are 0-truncated.
+In particular, this means that the cartesian gap map $A \to B \times_C D$ is a monomorphism and that the maps $B \to D$, $C \to D$ are 0-truncated.
 These facts recover fundamental results from Bass--Serre theory, including the normal form theorem describing the fundamental group of a graph.
-In particular, we show that if $A \to B$, $A \to C$ are 0-truncated and $B$, $C$ are 1-truncated, then $D$ is also 1-truncated.
+In particular, we show that if both maps $A \to B$ and $A \to C$ are 0-truncated and $B$, $C$ are 1-truncated, then $D$ is also 1-truncated.
 This resolves a long-standing open problem in homotopy type theory.

 One can use basic connectivity estimates including join connectivity to show that if at least one of the maps $A \to B$ and $A \to C$ have connected fibres, then the connectivity of $R_n \to R_{n+2}$ grows linearly with $n$.
 In this sense we get increasingly accurate approximations to the pullback $B \times_D C$.
-We also recover the classical Blakers--Massey theorem and its generalisation to $\infty$-topoi and general modalities due to Anel, Biedermann, Finster and Joyal~\cite{abfj}.
+This recovers the classical Blakers--Massey theorem and its generalisation to $\infty$-topoi and general modalities due to Anel, Biedermann, Finster and Joyal~\cite{abfj}.

-This paper is written with three audiences in mind: those interested in ordinary spaces, those interested in more general $(\infty,1)$-categories such as $\infty$-topoi, and those interested in homotopy type theory.
-The construction originates in HoTT, but we have translated the arguments to use more conventional higher categorical, or \emph{diagrammatic}, language.
+This paper is written with three audiences in mind: those interested in ordinary spaces, those interested in more general $\infty$-categories such as $\infty$-topoi, and those interested in homotopy type theory (HoTT).
+The construction originates in and uses many ideas from HoTT, but we have translated the arguments to use more conventional higher categorical, or \emph{diagrammatic}, language.
 While general higher categorical reasoning remains inaccessible in HoTT, we use only an elementary fragment of higher category theory, staying inside one category throughout and avoiding mention of general diagrams.
-The zigzag construction can be interpreted in any $(\infty,1)$-category with pullbacks, pushouts that are universal and satisfy descent, and sequential colimits that commute with pullback.
-This includes the $(\infty,1)$-category of spaces and any other $\infty$-topos.
+The zigzag construction can be interpreted in any $\infty$-category with pullbacks, pushouts that are universal and satisfy descent, and universal sequential colimits.
+This includes the $\infty$-category of spaces and any other $\infty$-topos.